How MacKenzie Works

 MacKenzie has a BA in Political Theory from Scripps College and an MA in Counseling Psychology from John F. Kennedy University.

 MacKenzie is a member of CAMFT and Bay Area Open Minds.
 She is a SFSI-endorsed sex educator.
 She is proudly listed in the Kink Aware Professionals Directory and the Poly-Friendly Professionals Directory.
+She is a part of the Sentio Counseling Center's deliberate practice fall 2023 cohort.

 MacKenzie sends out an occasional newsletter to keep in touch with friends and colleagues from the mental health community.
 Feel free to subscribe!